Particular/ServicePulse/README.md

 ### Set development environment

 #### Step 0 - Using a suitable IDE for frontend development

 Even though Visual Studio or Rider seem to be adequate IDEs for front-end development, they tend to be unreliable with the latest front-end frameworks, linting, and formatting.
-Because of that, we have [extra recommendations](/docs/frontend/frontend-ide.md) to help you be even more successful at front-end development.
+Because of that, we have [extra recommendations](/docs/frontend/frontend-ide.md) to help you succeed even more at front-end development.

 #### Step 1 - run the Vue.js development server

-Navigate to `ServicePulse\src\ServicePulse.Host\vue` and:
+Navigate to `ServicePulse\src\Frontend` and:

 - run `npm install` to install all the npm dependencies
-- run the following command `npm run dev` (this will host a dev server on port 5173 and start watching for changes in `/vue` directory)
+- run the following command `npm run dev` (this will host a dev server on port 5173 and start watching for changes in `/Frontend` directory)

 If `npm run dev` fails with an error related to git submodules not being correctly configured, run the `npm install` command again to ensure all required dependencies are available, and then run `npm run dev`.